tdmalone/theme-check/README.md

 * Download [this ZIP file](https://github.com/tdmalone/theme-check-tdmalone/archive/master.zip)
 * Extract it into your `wp-content/plugins` directory
+* Rename the plugin directory - if you like - to remove the `-master` from it (but don't set it just to `theme-check`, unless you want updates from the WordPress plugin repo to override it with the original plugin)
 * Activate the plugin on your Plugins page in the WordPress admin

 ## Usage